openharmony/docs/en/application-dev/reference/apis/js-apis-rpc.md

 static isLocalCalling(): boolean

-Checks whether the peer end is a process of the local device.
+Checks whether the remote process is a process of the local device.
 This API is a static method.

 **System capability**: SystemCapability.Communication.IPC.Core